bluekvirus/Stage.js/HOWTO.md

 You can always nest another layer of container-list-item into an item of parent layer to form even more complex views.
 Make sure you use the `Application.view(options)` API when defining the list item views.

 **Suggestions**:
 * Always implement the `view:reconfigure` meta event listeners in a widget for swapping data and configuration after the widget is shown.
-Make sure the `view:render-data` event is working as expected as well.
 * Keep widgets reconfigurable in display and dumb in functionality, don't put *policy* code as logic into them.
 * Leave space to accommodate real case usages by keeping options minimum.
 Don't turn into an *all-in-one* thing and force other developers to *configure* the widget.
 * Fire event whenever an action is triggered, provide a default listener so that later it can be rewired.